Serverless Security Best Practices: Protecting Your AWS Lambda Functions

 validate_dependencies()

-Environment variables are visible in the console.
-Encrypt sensitive ones.
+Environment variables can be seen in the console.
+Encrypt sensitive environment variables.

 import * as kms from 'aws-cdk-lib/aws-kms';